Whether a mom is working or not, it doesn’t take away the fact that they need to have life insurance.

 There are many different types of life insurance that are available in the marketplace today that could be considered for moms who are in need of coverage.
 Certainly, for those who are seeking purely cheap life insurance, term coverage will typically be the way to go.
 This is because term life offers just pure death benefit protection without any cash value or savings build-up.

 Term policies have often been referred to as the most basic type of life insurance on the market.
 Because of this, these policies are typically the most affordable in terms of premium – especially if the insured is young and in good health at the time of application.
 This can be a great way to obtain a large amount of death benefit for a low premium price.

-If, however, the policy expires after its period has elapsed and the insured still required life insurance coverage, it will be necessary to re-qualify for coverage at the person’s then-current age and health condition.
+If, however, the policy expires after its period has elapsed, and the insured still requires life insurance coverage, it will be necessary to re-qualify for coverage at the person’s then-current age and health condition.
 Because the insured will be older at that time, it is likely that the premium on the new life insurance coverage will be quite a bit higher.

 The cost of either of these types of policies will depend on a number of different factors.
-Just some of the premium related criteria will typically include the following:
+Some of the premium-related criteria will typically include the following: